awsdocs/amazon-redshift-management-guide/doc_source/serverless-snapshots-recovery.md

 ### Recovery points<a name="serverless-recovery-point"></a>

-Recovery points in Amazon Redshift Serverless are created every 30 minutes and saved for 24 hours\.
+Recovery points in Amazon Redshift Serverless are created approximately every 30 minutes and saved for 24 hours\.

 On the Amazon Redshift Serverless console, choose **Data backup** to manage recovery points\.
 You can do the following operations:
 + Restore a recovery point to a serverless namespace\.